Duck hunting in South Australia: Opposition

 Objections to the management and practises of duck hunting in South Australia have been expressed publicly since at least the 1920s.

-In the 1940s, attention was drawn to lax enforcement of a protected area known as Bird Island at Lake Bonney in the south east of the state, and to hunters' use of "automatic" weapons.

-In 1990, Laurie Levy from Animal Liberation Victoria described South Australia as having "some of the most draconian duck hunting laws still in Australia."

-In the 2010s, organisations opposing duck hunting in South Australia include Protect Our Native Ducks Inc. (POND), the RSPCA, the Australian Greens and the Animal Justice Party.
+In the 1940s, attention was drawn to lax enforcement of a protected area known as Bird Island at Lake Bonney in the south east of the state, and to hunters use of automatic weapons.
+In 1990, Laurie Levy from Animal Liberation Victoria described South Australia as having some of the most draconian duck hunting laws still in Australia.
+In the 2010s, organisations opposing duck hunting include: Protect Our Native Ducks (POND), the Royal Society for the Prevention of Cruelty to Animals (RSPCA), the Australian Greens and the Animal Justice Party.